abdallahshaban557/youtube_to_blog/plan.md

 ## 2. Gemini API Integration

 - **Goal:** Connect to the Gemini API to process the transcript and generate content.
-- **Method:** Use the `dartantic_ai` package for Dart.
+- **Method:** Use the `google_generative_ai` package for Dart.
 This will allow us to send prompts to the Gemini model and receive the generated blog post.

 ## 3. Core Logic - The "YouTuber"